shaikmuskan0512/Aroma-Luxury-Perfume-E-Commerce/README.md

 Navigation: Home, Men, Women, New Arrivals, Offers, and Contact pages for easy browsing.

-Search & Profile: Expandable search bar and profile dropdown with login and signup functionality.

 Product Display: 10–15 perfume cards per page, each showing product image, name, price, and buttons for Add to Cart and Buy Now.

-Add to Cart: Add items to a dedicated cart page; dynamically updates cart count and allows item removal without affecting other products.
+Add to Cart: Add items to a dedicated cart page; dynamically updates cart count.

-Buy Now: Redirects to a checkout page with a billing form for quick purchases.

 Explore by Aroma: Filter perfumes by fragrance type (Woody, Fruity, Floral, Aquatic, Citrus) and view relevant products.